cbernardes/node-express-sqllite3/README.md

 - In the fluctuationn search I did more than only 90 days because there where ont records in the DB
+- Most of decisions for solution was considerig performance.
+- To sort by fluctuation.
+I calculate the highest change for each company, return a list and then select companies for better performace.
-- To test the fluctuationn change the gap diff of the most recent price in one company.
+- To test the fluctuationn change the gap diff of the most recent price of one company in the DB.
-- All queries are being cached for better performance
+- All queries are being cached for better performance.
-- I added pagination as it will improve performance as well if the DB grows too big
+- I added pagination as it will improve performance as well if the DB grows too big.
+It is in teh config.
+- Pagination was not implemented in the front end for.
-- In order to maximaze solution I cloned the project online and here are some TODO's
+- In order to gain time I clonned this project online.
+Here are some TODO's
 	- Authentication layer
 	- Error handling
 	- Request body/query validation
+	- Consider unit test